Open Bible Data Home About News OET Key

 נֵ֣ר מִ֭צְוָה וְת֣וֹרָה א֑וֹר

-lamp commandment and,teaching light
+lamp command and_[the],instruction light

 These two clauses mean basically the same thing.
 The second clause emphasizes the meaning of the first by repeating the same idea with different words.
 If it would be helpful to your readers, you could connect the clauses with a word other than and that shows that the second clause is repeating the first one, not saying something additional.
-Alternate translation: “the commandment is a lamp, yes, the law is a light”
+Alternate translation: “commandment is a lamp, yes, law is a light”

 Note 3 topic: figures-of-speech / explicit